hoycw/PRJ_Error_eeg/README.md

   - Epochs, styles, markers, significance, legends, etc.
 - feat_vars: analysis parameters to extract ERP features from Oddball and Target Time data for correlations
   - measure of ERP activity, conditions, channels, epochs, peak selection, etc.

-## Example Data
-All raw datasets will be provided upon publication.
-I originally attempted to provide two example datasets in this repository, but the file sizes were too large and could not be merged.
-Anyone looking to use the data before publication is welcome to request it from hoycw (at) berkeley (dot) edu.